status-im/nimbus-eth1/nimbus/db/aristo/README.md

 This list is used to control the filters on the database.
 By holding some IDs in a dedicated list (e.g. the latest filters) one can quickly access particular entries without searching through the set of filters.
+In the current implementation this list comes in ID pairs i.e. the number of entries is even.

 ### 4.10 Serialisation record identifier identification